DubhAd/dubhad.github.io/_posts/2023-04-28-cloudflare-tunnels-with-auth.md

 ## All done now

-Now I can remotely access `homeassistant.ceard.tech`, through Cloudflare without any port forwarding, and have it require external authentication before I can connect.
+Now I can remotely access `https://homeassistant.ceard.tech/`, through Cloudflare without any port forwarding, and have it require external authentication before I can connect.

-Clearly actually doing that will break the mobile app, the use of any voice assistant, or any other non-UI remote access.
+Clearly actually doing that for Home Assistant will break the mobile app, the use of any voice assistant, or any other non-UI remote access.
 If you're going to need any of those then doing this is a _Bad Idea_&#8482;.
 On the other hand, for separate remote UI access (in a browser) it works well, and it'll work for many other applications too.
 I plan on using this for most of the remote access I use, for things like Photoprism, Paperless-NGX, WikiJS, and maybe even Frigate now that it's no longer against the T&Cs to stream video over a tunnel.